-Animation symbol is a powerful resource you often use when creating HTML5 animation.
-It allows you to easily reuse elements, timelines, animations, etc. This tutorial describes the steps to create animation symbols in Saola Animate.
-Also, you’ll learn how to edit, export, and import animation symbols.
+Animation symbol is a powerful resource you often use when creating animations.
+It allows you to easily reuse elements, timelines, animations, etc. This tutorial describes the steps to create and use animation symbols in Saola Animate.

 This tutorial covers: